hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 I say thankya.

+### IV.

 The Crimson King looks at Roland, folds the letter again and throws it inside the furnace.
 Millions of sparks ascend into the night sky.

 They both observe the constellations sprawling above in silence.
 All twelve guardians are there, shinning brightly, perfectly aligned around the tower.
-Polaris and the sword of Eld can easily be appreciated in all their's splendor too.
+Polaris and the sword of Eld can easily be appreciated in all their splendor too.

 The gunslinger, didn't like he just heard, it made him unease.
 Plain as he is